Foundation Degree in Primary Teaching and Learning

 The Foundation Degree in Primary Teaching and Learning is relevant to teaching assistants, higher level teaching assistants and other kinds of classroom support staff.
 If you’re seeking higher level teaching assistant (HLTA) status – in England and Wales only – it will help you to gather the necessary practice-related evidence to apply for this status.

-It may also be helpful if you are thinking about training to be an early years or primary teacher; your choice of optional module can be used to support this goal.
-If you’re considering teaching as a career, you’re strongly advised to check with your training provider about their entry policy for Initial Teacher Education (ITE) programmes, as requirements vary between different universities.
+It may also be helpful if you are thinking about training to be an early years or primary teacher; your choice of optional module at stage 2 can be used to support this goal.
+If you’re considering teaching as a career, you’re strongly advised to check with your training provider about their entry policy for initial teacher education (ITE) programmes, as requirements vary between different universities.

 This foundation degree course will enable you to develop your existing practice with children and be more aware of the theories that give rise to effective teaching and learning.
 Students report that their studies can make them more prepared to take part in educational discussions in their schools, and more confident at contributing as valued professionals.
 Some have also stated that their studies led to paid employment and promotion.